 St Moritz was the host of the Winter Olympic Games twice.
 After that, the winter sport has not vanished.
 Many kinds of championships take place each year.
 The cold and snowy winters are excellent for Wintersport.
 However, as famous as in the wintertime, the town is also famous in the summertime.

-Several stunning pass roads connecting the town.
-The “Rhaetische Bahn” (RhB) connects St Moritz via Thusis with Chur by the “Bernina Express”.
+Several stunning pass roads connect the town.
+The railroad “Rhaetische Bahn” (RhB) connects St Moritz via Thusis with Chur by the “Bernina Express”.
 In fact, the Bernina line is definitely an amazing railroad.
-The train passing countless tunnels, bridges and loops to climb up the eastern Alps.
+The train passed countless tunnels, bridges and loops to climb up the eastern Alps.
 The train station is close to the lakeshore.

 River Inn drains the Engadine valley into the river Danube by crossing the lake and passing St Moritz.
 Not only the Engadine valley but also the neighbouring valley, the Rhine valley, is an important north-south connection.